If you’re struggling to get by each month, I’ve got news for you: Cutting out that daily latte isn’t going to help much.

 You probably don’t know this, but Tulsa has its own symphony, ballet, and opera.

-It also has the gorgeous Philbrook Museum of Art and more than a dozen theaters and music venues.
+It also has the gorgeous Philbrook Museum of Art and several theaters and music venues.
 It’s a wonderful choice for lovers of culture on a budget.

 Thanks to the headquarters of Williams and Oneok, the oil and gas industry is a big player in Tulsa.
 The parent companies of Dollar, Thrifty, Alamo, and National rental cars also call this city home.